PTI leaders condemn baton charging at MQM-P workers outside CM House

 Murtaza Wahab said the MQM had taken permission to carry out rally from Shahra e Faisal to the Karachi Press Club, however they all of a sudden came towards the Red Zone near Sindh CM House.

-He said the police tried to engage with them till the end and convince them that it was not appropriate to protest near the hotel where foreign players of the Pakistan Super League were staying.
+He said the police tried to engage with them till the end and convince them that it was not appropriate to protest near the hotel where foreign players of the PSL were staying.

 Download BOL News App for latest news